dart-lang/dartdoc/README.md

 beforehand.
 This can be useful when the output of an external tool is HTML, for instance.
 This is where the `{@inject-html}...{@end-inject-html}` tags come in.

+For security reasons, the `{@inject-html}` directive will be ignored unless the `--inject-html` flag is given on the dartdoc command line.

 Since this HTML fragment doesn't undergo Markdown processing, reference links and other normal processing won't happen on the contained fragment.